ufjschool/ob-s14/drafts/final/Off the Grid.md

 He must really know his stuff now, I think to myself.
 Our time together dies down, as does the rain.
 Bakr trails behind me, snapping photos.
 Suddenly lightning and thunder force us into a brisk walk and then a run into his living quarters.

 I put away my notebook once inside.
 I want to listen to the knowledge.
 I want to hear more stories about black bears, duck, deer, otters and skunks venturing onto the property.
-He opens a botany book to a page on earambola, which is science talk for a central China plant.
-His favorite read is the famous ethno-botany book “One River” by Wade Davis.
-Between tending to his farm and dealing with electrical issues, there isn’t much free time.
+His favorite read is the famous ethnobotany book “One River” by Wade Davis.
+Between tending to his farm and dealing with electrical issues, there isn’t much free time for Stevens.
 He doesn’t spend it watching "House of Cards."
 He reads botany books.

 He reveals he was a nuclear power operator in the Navy for six years and likes how environmentally friendly nuclear energy is when done right.
 This man, at 44, is full of stories.
 I’m exhausted.